EhsanKA/ispo/README.md

 **Results**: 10.9x speedup (74.05s → 6.77s for 1000 samples)

+### 3. Quantization (8-bit)

+**Strategy**: Attempt to quantize model weights to 8-bit integers

+**Implementation Note**: PyTorch's dynamic quantization only works on CPU.
+When running on CUDA (as in our benchmarks), the implementation automatically falls back to FP16 mixed precision, which provides similar speed benefits without actual weight quantization.

+**Why Memory Usage Doesn't Decrease**:
+- On CUDA, quantization doesn't actually run (falls back to FP16)
+- The memory metric measures total system RAM (3.5 GB), not just model weights
+- Model weights (~40-150 MB) are <5% of total memory; quantizing them would save <100 MB, which is negligible compared to data loading, activations, and Python overhead

+**Results**: 11.0x speedup (74.05s → 6.71s for 1000 samples) - Note: This is effectively FP16 mixed precision on CUDA

 ## 📈 Evaluation Methodology

 The project includes comprehensive evaluation to ensure optimization quality: